19hours/sg-statutes/Acts/Income Tax Act.md

 (5) For the purposes of subsection (4), a company shall be deemed to be an associated company in relation to an approved headquarters company if —

-(a) at least 25% of its issued capital is beneficially owned, directly or indirectly, by the approved headquarters company; or
+(a) at least 25% of the total number of its issued shares are beneficially owned, directly or indirectly, by the approved headquarters company; or

+[34/2005 wef 30/01/2006]

-(b) at least 25% of the issued capital of the approved headquarters company is beneficially owned, directly or indirectly, by the first-mentioned company.
+(b) at least 25% of the total number of the issued shares of the approved headquarters company are beneficially owned, directly or indirectly, by the first-mentioned company.

+[34/2005 wef 30/01/2006]

 ### Concessionary rate of tax for oil trading company